vitaprimo/searx/PULL_REQUEST_TEMPLATE.md

 I fell in love with the project but since I can't code to save my life, hopefully this is good enough, it'd be awesome to help even if the files aren't implemented and left somewhere as a second or third option.

-I can always revise things if it's good but not there yet. :)
+I can always revise things if it's good but "not there yet." :)

 ## Related issues